YuriyOrlov/paper/README.md

+# MyNearestHome
-# PAPER
+#### Former PAPER project

-### python assisted property retrieval

-This is simple site project with some Machine Learning features in it.
+### Our goal is to give people simple way to make their new home easy to find.

+We will try to do our best in implementing different standart algorithms and Machine Learning practices for search of new homes in Moscow.